lbianlbian/fireavs/README.md

 Mission: Powering Verifiable and Trustless Onchain Fire Insurance with an Eigenlayer AVS.

-Video:

 Technical details: We created an AVS by adapting the Othentic framework to handle wildfire data and built a dapp to interface with our AVS.

-# Simple Price Oracle AVS Example

-This repository demonstrates how to implement a simple price oracle AVS using the Othentic Stack.
+The dapp is stored in the webapp directory.
+Currently, all operators use NASA to obtain the fire data, but we would make them use different methods for proper decentralization in the future.

+### Autonome Fyrebot Agent

+Autonome Deployment: fyreport-aixdmk

+Twitter Handle: @BlazeSentry_AVS

+Deployed a custom AI Agent on Autonome's Eliza framework and fine tuned through recent fire data.
+Agent will tweet about a confirmed fire event with a possible fire severity and spread prediction.

+# Othentic Stack Setup Instructions

 ---